micheg/piqo/README.md

 News:
 -----
+*2012 01 08*, *BASE62*: On request, using a hashing algorithm in base62.
+So the service is no longer case insensitive.

-I switched from pure and simple "PDO" to "idiorm" a lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5.
+*2012 01 08*, *IDIORM*: I switched from pure and simple "PDO" to "idiorm" a lightweight nearly-zero-configuration object-relational mapper and fluent query builder for PHP5.
 Therefore, the project also requires idiorm.
 Download fromofficial site "idiorm.php" and copy to directory "vendor".
 I need the sql max function, and since using a row query did not seem a big improvement over the "PDO" I used an approach like this: